eiromz/com.1vault.api/README.md

 ### GENERATE SHA1 READ ME
 * THIS IS FOR VERIFYING TRANSACTIONS.
+* Verify the transactions coming into the system.

+### JOBS
+* providus queue handles all jobs for providus
+* account processing queue handles all jobs for internal accounting features
+* email notification handles every thing for email notification and firebase notifcation.

 DEPLOYMENT
 * RUN THE COMMAND  `composer install` this will install laravel app dependencies